illinois-or-research-analytics/cm_pipeline/docs/pipeline_customization.md

 # Pipeline Modification Documentation

-The CM Pipline allows for macros and modifications that developers can insert.
+The CM Pipeline allows for macros and modifications that developers can insert.
 You will be able to modify the pipeline in the two following ways:

 - Use your own clustering method
 - Build your own pipeline stages